What is BizTalk and what can it do for businesses?

 That is not all that BizTalk can do albeit it does resolve your immediate integration requirements overnight.

 BizTalk is also a Business Process Management (BPM) tool that can orchestrate your business processes.
 The most common use of BPM in BizTalk is to provide the glue between your different systems and act at an Enterprise workflow level by managing each system's own workflow processes.

 BizTalk is not just an Enterprise Application Integration (EAI) tool but can also provide Electronic Data Interchange (EDI) and act as an Enterprise Service Bus (ESB).
-Microsoft has extended BizTalk into the cloud (Azure) and offers Azure BizTalk Services which provides a simple, powerful and extensible cloud-based integration service for Business-to-Business (B2B), EDI and EAI.
-Azure BizTalk Services also provides out of the box cloud to on-premises, line-of-business applications integration for SAP, Oracle, EBS, SQL Server and PeopleSoft.
+More recently Microsoft has been extending BizTalk into the cloud (Azure) and has started offering Windows Azure BizTalk Services which provides a simple, powerful and extensible cloud-based integration service for Business-To-Business (B2B), EDI and EAI.
+Windows Azure BizTalk Services also provides out of the box cloud to on-premises, line-of-business applications integration for SAP, Oracle, EBS, SQL Server and PeopleSoft.
 It allows you to connect with any HTTP, FTP, SFTP or REST data sources.
-There will be much more in Azure BizTalk Services released over the next few years as Microsoft continues to invest heavily in integration.
+There will be much more in Windows Azure BizTalk Services released over the next few years as Microsoft invest heavily in integration.

 By Stewart Joyce, Associate Senior BizTalk Consultant

 Have a comment?
 Let us know below, or send an email to email@example.com